-Or, you can have an Online Consultation with our U.S. licensed doctors to see if Tretinoin treatment is the right course for you.
+Or, you can have an Online Questionnaire-based Telemedicine Consultation with our U.S. licensed doctors in under 10 minutes to see if Tretinoin treatment is the right course for you.

-If you are a good candidate for our Anti-Aging Formulation containing Tretinoin, we can ship your prescription quickly and discreetly to your front door.
+If you are a good candidate for our Anti-Aging, Acne Scar, or Acne Formulations containing Tretinoin, we can ship your prescription quickly and discreetly to your front door.

 Tretinoin works for wrinkles by increases cell turnover and increases collagen production.

 Many studies back up the photoaging benefits of a topical Tretinoin cream.